- 1 Compare Electricity Provider Prices

 Although it isn’t possible to state here which is definitively the cheapest gas and electric supplier for businesses, the fact that in the course of the past year, millions of customers across the UK have moved their electricity to plans to small and medium providers indicates that these are the best – and cheapest- business energy suppliers.

-There are likely to be a couple of reasons for this, but it is probable that it boils down primarily to competition.
+There are likely to be a couple of reasons for this, but it is probable that it boils down primarily to the competition.
 In addition, businesses may receive improved customer care from small and medium electricity suppliers who will be less likely to take their customers for granted, especially in the light of the increasingly competitive energy market.

 The delay in switching to a cheap electricity supplier is costing your business money, so start searching for cheap gas and electricity deals, and make the switch.